neeharperi/DeepKNNDefense/README.md

 python prepareData.py
 ```

-Concatinate all modelCheckPoints0X.tar into a single file and extract the combined tarball into a folder "modelCheckPoints"
+concatenate all modelCheckPoints0X.tar into a single file and extract the combined tarball into a folder "modelCheckPoints"

 ```bash
 cat modelCheckPoints0* > modelCheckPoints.tar.gz